uc-cdis/gen3.org/content/resources/developer/style-guide.md

 Try to follow these rules of thumb when possible.

-Put generic (of general use), dumb (properties driven) components under src/components with a jest test case - ex:
+Put generic (of general use), dumb (properties driven) components under `src/components` with a jest test case - ex:

-* components/Spinner.jsx
+* `components/Spinner.jsx`
-* components/Spinner.test.jsx
+* `components/Spinner.test.jsx`

 Create a directory for higher level components (like a page) that assemble multiple customized child components or involve user interactions and backend orchestration - ex:

-* QueryPage/ReduxFilters.jsx
+* `QueryPage/ReduxFilters.jsx`
-* QueryPage/RelayResultTable.jsx
+* `QueryPage/RelayResultTable.jsx`
-* QueryPage/ReduxResultsPager.jsx
+* `QueryPage/ReduxResultsPager.jsx`
-* QueryPage/QueryPage.jsx
+* `QueryPage/QueryPage.jsx`

 # Go Style Guide
 [Go Style Guide]: #go-style-guide

 Go provides extensive style information when talking about how to review Go code.
 Additionally Go has a `gofmt` tool which should be used to auto format the code for mechanical style.

 * [Go Code Review][gocodereview]
 * [Effective Go][effectivego]

 ## Highlights

-* Pascalcase for public functions, public export variables
-* Camelcase for private variables, and private functions
+* Use `PascalCase` for any exported definitions and `camelCase` for non-exported definitions.
-* Braces for blocks - K&R style
-* Spaces - not tabs - 2 space indents
-* Don't use panic() for error handling, return error() instead
+* Don't use `panic()` for error handling; return `error` instead.
-* Organize imports into logical groups with the standard libraries first
+* Organize imports into logical groups with the standard libraries first.

 ## Code Organization

-* Test files, such as _test.go reside alongside the respective .go file (not in a separate subdir)
+* Test files, such as `_test.go` reside alongside the respective .go file (not in a separate subdir).
-* There should be only one package main and subsequent main.go file in your program
+* There should be only one package main and subsequent main.go file in your program.

 ```
 $GOPATH/